 For pressing the crumb together I suggest a simple spoon that you can bend, it´s that simple!

-9. How long does it take for the cheesecake crust to set?
+9. How long does it take for the crust to set

 If you chilled your crust well enough for example in the freezer, you can remove the tin as early as after one hour however safer option is to leave the tin on while the cheesecake filling anyway seting in the crust that is usually around 4-6 hours in the fridge depending on the particular recipe.
 Make sure you do not remove the tin too early and that when you remove it you do it carefully.
 As mentioned it should not stick but better to be safe than sorry!

 - Strawberry cheesecake recipe: Strawberry cheesecake is one of the most popular desserts all around the world and no wonder why!
 It is phenomenal as the silky ultra cream cheese filling meets the fruity strawberry compote in crunchy, sweet crust.
-This is an absolutely no fuss recipe, no baking involved, no issue around the water bath, you do not even have to turn the oven on
+This is an absolutely no fuss recipe, no baking involved, no issue around the water bath, you do not even have to turn the oven on.
+Recipe in here

 STAY TUNEDSubscribe to my recipes, sweet tips & latest travel news.